Travel Nursing Salary & Benefits 2024

 Your total travel nurse salary will include your base pay as a nurse (the hourly wage you receive for actually working as a nurse) as well as any additional stipend pay, which may be broken down hourly, daily, weekly, or even monthly for a grand total of a “blended” pay.

-As an example of how the blended pay might look, you can consider the following breakdown:
+Here is an example of how the blended travel nurse salary pay might look.

 Travel Nurse Blended Pay Example for 3 Month Contract